 Both writer/director & producer must be present in the interview.

-Selected filmmakers will be informed by mid September.
+Selected filmmakers will be informed by the end of October 2023.